 From the wiki: “The terrain that Akasaka Palace now occupies was part of the residence of Kishū Domain, one of the major branches of the ruling Tokugawa clan family. during the Tokugawa period.
 After the Meiji restoration, the Owari presented the land to the Imperial Household.

 “Designed by the architect Katayama Tōkuma (a student of Josiah Conder), the Neo-Baroque structure modeled after the French palace of Versailles was constructed between 1899 and 1908 as a residence for the Crown Prince [Taisho, neé Yoshihito].
-Originally it was named Togu Gosho [Palace for the Crown Prince] but was later renamed Akasaka Geihinkan [Detached Palace] when the Crown Prince’s residence was moved.
+Originally it was named Togu Gosho [Palace for the Crown Prince] but was later renamed Akasaka Geihinkan [Detached Palace] when the Crown Prince’s residence was moved to the former Ōmiya Palace (former home of Empress Teimei, consort of Emperor Taisho) nearby on the same Akasaka estate grounds.

 “The Akasaka Palace also incorporated many modern conveniences from the very beginning, including electricity, hot and cold running water, and central heating.
 It was among the first buildings in Japan (and perhaps one of the first major buildings in the world) to incorporate electromechanical air conditioning, which was first invented in 1902, only seven years before the palace was completed.

 “After World War II the government of Japan relieved the Imperial household of Akasaka Palace.
-Several governmental offices were installed in the palace, including the National Diet Library which was founded in 1948, the Cabinet Legislation Bureau, and the Organizing Committee of Tokyo Olympics 1964.
+Several governmental offices were installed in the palace, including the National Diet Library which was founded in 1948, then the Cabinet Legislation Bureau, and finally the Organizing Committee of the 1964 Tokyo Olympics.

 “It was decided in 1967 to renovate the former Akasaka Palace as the new State Guest House.
 The renovation was led by the architect Togo Murano and was completed in 1974.